iamvijaydev/ng-augment-native-scroll/README.md

 angular.module('mainApp', ['ngAugmentNativeScroll']);
 ```
-You can also use it the old fashion way as:
+You can also use it in the old fashion way as:
 ```html
 <script src="/bower_components/ng-augment-native-scroll/dist/ngAugmentNativeScroll.js"></script>
 <!-- or -->